Phxstick/acnicoy/README.md

 $ make install
 $ make build
 ```
+You can then run the program using `make start`.

+**Note**: Additional data for the Japanese language and updates for it will be
+available for download directly from the program.
+For now, you can download
+the current version from [here](http://acnicoy.netne.net/Japanese-English.zip)
+and manually place the unzipped data into the "Content" subfolder of your
+"AcnicoyData" folder.

 License
 ----

 I'm not well versed with licensing.
-I guess I can just leave this empty for now.
+I'll just leave this empty for now.
 So I guess it's copyrighted until I decide on a proper open-source license.

 Credits
 ----

 **TODO:** List all used resources here.
+Will also be listed in the program.

 Contact
 ----